-6.2 Policy with Varying Degrees of Contact Intensity
+5.2 Varying Degrees of Contact Intensity

 While our modeling of trade so far carried the semantics of merchandise goods, in practice - depending on the country pairs - trade often is in services.
-Especially in the context of the pandemic, services trade relating to tourism, travel, transport, etc., carries a particular importance as it has much greater contact intensity than trade in other services (such as technology services) and merchandise goods.
-Consistent with this view, travel and transport have been the most adversely affected services sector during the pandemic, and overall services trade in March 2021 remained below its pre-pandemic levels, unlike merchandise trade that had recovered more fully (World Bank, "Trade Watch", June 2021).
+Especially in the context of the pandemic, services trade relating to tourism, travel, transport, etc., is particularly important as it has much greater contact intensity than trade in other services (such as technology services) and merchandise goods.
+Consistent with this view, travel and transport have been among the most adversely affected sectors during the pandemic, and overall services trade in March 2021 remained below its pre-pandemic levels, unlike merchandise trade that had recovered more fully (World Bank, "Trade Watch", June 2021).
+At the political level, the ongoing restrictions of travel, tourism, and entertainment have been among the most controversial questions with respect to the direct intervention of governments in consumption choices.